 - Data speeds may be throttled any time there’s lots of traffic with the Go Unlimited plan, but Beyond Unlimited users get 22 GB of unthrottled data each month.
 Need more?
 Above Unlimited has you covered with a jaw-dropping 75 GB of unthrottled data each month.
 Wowza.

-- Streaming quality is about 480p with Go Unlimited, while Beyond Unlimited and Above Unlimited beams down movies and shows in HD quality.
+- Streaming quality is about 480p with Go Unlimited, while Beyond Unlimited and Above Unlimited beam down movies and shows in HD quality.

-- Mobile hotspot speeds on the Go Unlimited plan cap out at 600 Kbps, which means you can kiss your video streaming goodbye—Netflix recommends a minimum of 1.5 Mbps, or 3 Mbps for SD quality.
+- Mobile hotspot speeds on the Go Unlimited plan cap out at 600 Kbps, which means you can kiss your video streaming goodbye.
+Netflix recommends a minimum of 1.5 Mbps, or if you want SD, 3 Mbps.
 On the other hand, Beyond Unlimited mobile hotspot users get 15 GB of unthrottled speed each month—and Above Unlimited gets you 20 GB of unthrottled speed.
 Satellite internet users, rejoice!

 If you go bonkers without speedy downloads and HD-quality streaming, we think the Above Unlimited plan is the real winner out of the two.
-But if you’re a real data hog that’s also concerned about price, you might prefer T-Mobile ONE, which won’t start throttling your data speed during times of congestion until you’ve used more than a jaw-dropping 50 GB during the month.
+But if you’re a real data hog that’s also concerned about price, you might prefer T-Mobile ONE.
+That plan won’t start throttling your data speed during times of congestion until you’ve used more than a jaw-dropping 50 GB during the month.

 Verizon family plans

-Beware any data overages, too, because these plans don’t throttle your speeds—instead you’ll end up paying $15 per GB.
+Beware any data overages, too, because these plans don’t throttle your speeds—instead, you’ll end up paying $15 per GB.
 We recommend monitoring your data usage often—something you can do for free by texting #DATA or by checking the MyVerizon app.

 You can also activate a free safety mode for your account, which helps you avoid overage charges by reducing your speeds after you’ve used up your data for that month.

-You’ve got 31 choices, and Samsung Galaxy is one.
+You’ve got 31 choices and the Samsung Galaxy is one.

 Just like Baskin Robbins has 31 original flavors, Verizon has 31 choices when it comes to smartphones.
 (At least at the time we’re reviewing them.)
 And yes, the latest from Apple, Samsung, or Google is most likely one, along with more old-school flip-phones if you’re just looking for an emergency phone that keeps your preteen off Snapchat during school.